kerwinc/PowerShellScripts/README.md

 # Handy PowerShell Scripts

 So how many times do you write a PowerShell CmdLet for a project, forget about it, go hunt for it a few weeks later then end up writing it from scratch again...
-This PowerShell repo is going to serve as a hub for all functions I write for automation.
+This happens to me all the time so this PowerShell repo is going to serve as a handy hub for all functions I write for automation.

 ***
 ***Web Administration Extensions***